 Which option is best for my company?

-Determining which option will work best for your company is key.
 Using the right financing is critical to the success of the company.
+Business owners must review these options with their finance teams.
 The product best suited for your company depends on:

 - How long you have been in business

 - The quality of your financial statements